vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

   this is only useful with "keep_vm" set to "always" or "on_success".

 * `http_directory` (string) - Path to a directory to serve using an HTTP server.
-The files in this directory will be available over HTTP that will be requestable from the virtual machine.
+The files in this directory will be available over HTTP which will be requestable from the virtual machine.
 This is useful for hosting kickstart files and so on.
-By default this is "", which means no HTTP server will be started.
+By default, this is `""`, which means no HTTP server will be started.
 The address and port of the HTTP server will be available as variables in `boot_command`.
 This is covered in more detail below.